 When searching for properties, I focus on ensuring they have strong cash flow potential.
 Appreciation is great, but I don’t believe you can plan on having your properties significantly appreciate over time.
 There are way too many factors out of an individuals control in this regard.
 A cash flowing property is one that churns out a profit each month after all costs are accounted for – including mortgage, tax, insurance, and other long term costs such as maintenance, CapEx, vacancy, and management fees.
 Many properties will generate enough income to pay the monthly mortgage/tax/insurance bill, but you have to look a LOT harder to find a cash flowing property after adding in these other factors.

-Having 9 investment properties by 2026 will significantly contribute to my plan for financial independence.
-If each property cash-flows at an inflation-adjusted $200/month, these properties would provide $1,800/month in income.
-This isn’t enough to retire on, but it’s a strong start, and combined with my stock portfolio, should be enough to become financially independent by 2026.
+Having 5 investment properties by 2026 will significantly contribute to my plan for financial independence.
+If each property cash-flows at an inflation-adjusted $200/month, these properties would provide $1,000/month in income.
+This isn’t enough to retire on, but it’s a strong start, and combined with my stock portfolio, should be enough to become financially independent.

 How am I going to pay for these rentals you ask?
 Good question…

-I realize my goal of acquiring only one property each year isn’t very ambitious, but I thought it best to set a reasonable goal to get the ball rolling, and revise my vision in the future if needed as my plan unfolds.
+My goal of acquiring only one property each year isn’t too ambitious, but I believe it best to set a reasonable goal to get the ball rolling, and revise my vision in the future if needed as my plan unfolds.

 As I begin to buy new properties I plan to share all the property specifics, such as their location, the financial numbers, any renovations, etc. Stay tuned for all the juicy details!